Start Printed Page 6045

 FHFA believes that, on balance, this approach will better fulfill the purposes of section 20A by allowing the scope of information shared to evolve more readily to meet the information needs of the Banks.
 Depending on the types of financial and supervisory issues that the Bank System may be facing at any given time, FHFA may occasionally prepare a single report on a specific topic, or may prepare a particular report for a limited period of time and then, for various reasons, either discontinue the report or combine it with another report.
 Even reports that are prepared regularly over an extended period of time often evolve in terms of format, content or title—again, sometimes in response to the changing issues that the Bank System may be facing, or sometimes merely to make them more useful for the purposes for which they were intended.
-This flexible approach to the preparation and distribution of Bank information has worked well to this point, and FHFA believes that it would be appropriate to incorporate that approach into this proposed information sharing regulation, rather than to continue with the original approach of specifying the items of shared information in the regulatory text.
+This flexible approach to the preparation and Start Printed Page 6048distribution of Bank information has worked well to this point, and FHFA believes that it would be appropriate to incorporate that approach into this proposed information sharing regulation, rather than to continue with the original approach of specifying the items of shared information in the regulatory text.
 FHFA believes that to impose upon itself the obligation to undertake a full notice-and-comment rulemaking every time it seeks to alter the format or content of a report, or determine that it is appropriate to share a new category of information, would undermine its ability to provide the Banks with the type of appropriate and timely financial information that section 20A requires to be shared.

 In the SUPPLEMENTARY INFORMATION to the first proposed rule, FHFA requested comment on whether the final rule should allow FHFA to expand the categories of information to be disseminated to the Banks without undertaking a subsequent rulemaking.
 Three commenters expressly supported allowing FHFA to expand the categories of information to be shared without a rulemaking, as long as the Banks are given a reasonable opportunity for informal review and comment on any changes in advance.
 No commenters objected to including such a provision.